-(25) The readers are advised that CIRP proceedings has been concluded and the liquidation proceeding for C&C has already been commenced under the provisions of IBC.
-Further, on 07th October 2022, Hon'ble NCLT has ordered liquidation of the company, appointing undersigned as liquidator.
+- (25) The readers are advised that CIRP proceedings has been concluded and the liquidation proceeding for C&C has already been commenced under the provisions of IBC.
+Further, on 07th October 2022, Hon'ble NCLT has ordered liquidation of the company, appointing undersigned as liquidator. - (26) There was an extensive process undertaken to find an effective resolution for C&C, however, after several attempts and negotiations with various potential prospects, only one compliant resolution plan was received during the CIRP which could not garner the requisite majority vote for approval from CoC and pursuant to the rejection of said plan, Liquidator Cerstwhile Resolution

-- (26) There was an extensive process undertaken to find an effective resolution for C&C, however, after several attempts and negotiations with various potential prospects, only one compliant resolution plan was received during the CIRP which could not garner the requisite majority vote for approval from CoC and pursuant to the rejection of said plan, Liquidator (erstwhile Resolution Professional) had filed an application for liquidation of C&C on 21st April, 2022 based on the instructions received from the CoC in this regard. - (27) The said application to consider the liquidation of C&C was sub-judice for some time, also, the former management contemplated a settlement proposal under Section 12A of the code which was under consideration with the members of CoC. - (28) The CoC, after careful deliberation decided in its meeting of Joint Lenders, that they would not be proceeding with the settlement proposal offered by the former management of C&C and advised NCLT of their decision.
-Based on the submission of member of CoC, the NCLT in its hearing of July 25, 2022 had reserved an order for the liquidation of C&C and finally ordered liquidation on 07th October 2022. - (29) The liquidator, based on the report of the valuers appointed to determine the realisable value of the Corporate Debtor, the average value was determined at approx. Rs.
+- Professional) had filed an application for liquidation of C&C on 21st April, 2022 based on the instructions received from the CoC in this regard. - (27) The said application to consider the liquidation of C&C was sub-judice for some time, also, the former management contemplated a settlement proposal under Section 12A of the code which was under consideration with the members of CoC. - (28) The CoC, after careful deliberation decided in its meeting of Joint Lenders, that they would not be proceeding with the settlement proposal offered by the former management of C&C and advised NCLT of their decision.
+Based on the submission of member of CoC, the NCLT in its hearing of July 25, 2022, had reserved an order for the liquidation of C&C and finally ordered liquidation on 07th October 2022. - (29) The liquidator, based on the report of the valuers appointed to determine the realisable value of the Corporate Debtor, the average value was determined at approx. Rs.
 210 crores and the same was considered as first reserve price for the invitation of expression of interest from the prospective bidders for sale as a going concern.
-In this regard the liquidator has conducted seven (7) rounds of auction so far, however, the auction could not be successful thus far, and therefore liquidator has already published eighth e-auction process which is live as on date as per advice of the members of Stakeholders Consultation Committee. - (30) In view of the above mentioned, the Liquidator (erstwhile Resolution Professional), by way of signing the enclosed financial statements, herein takes-on-record the standalone financial numbers of C&C Constructions Limited ("C&C") which are initialled and stamped by auditors and cautions the readers to the potential impact of the outcome of ongoing investigation of corporate debtor by SFIO, further investigation by forensic auditor, cross border transactions which were not in direct control of liquidator (erstwhile RP) and also the outcome of several applications filed by RP in NCLT under various sections including but not limited to section 43, 66, 74.
+In this regard the liquidator has conducted fourteen (14) rounds of e-auction so far.
+The Liquidator on advice of the members of Stakeholders Consultation Committee has sold the investments of the CD in the 13th round of e-auctions in May 2024 and subsequently sold the CD as a going concern in the 14th round of e-auctions in June 2024 The investment buyer has paid its entire sale consideration and the buyer of CD as a going concern is in process of paying its sale consideration. - (30) In view of the above mentioned, the Liquidator (erstwhile Resolution Professional), by way of signing the enclosed financial statements, herein takes-on-record the standalone financial numbers of C&C Constructions Limited ("C&C") which are initialled and stamped by auditors and cautions the readers to the potential impact of the outcome of ongoing investigation of corporate debtor by SFIO, further investigation by forensic auditor, cross border transactions which were not in direct control of liquidator (erstwhile RP) and also the outcome of several applications filed in NCLT under various sections including but not limited to section 43, 66, 74.